Kaiken Ultra, Mendoza Malbec

 Producer

 Kaikenes are wild geese, native to Patagonia, that fly across the Andes between Chile and Argentina.
 In the same way, legendary Chilean winemaker Aurelio Montes crossed the Andes to make wines in Mendoza.
 After several exploratory trips, Aurelio saw the enormous potential for premium viticulture in this region and founded the Kaiken winery in 2002.
-He aims to make great wines in Mendoza and, in doing so, to show the best of both sides of the Andes.
+His aim is to make great wines in Mendoza and, in doing so, show the best of both sides of the Andes.
+His efforts have clearly yielded great results, with Kaiken named ‘New World Producer of the Year’ by the Sommelier Wine Awards in 2024.
+In addition, they have now achieved B-Corp certification, illustrating their commitment to both responsible and sustainable business practices.

 Ultra

 Kaiken’s ‘Ultra wines are a step up from the Clásico and Terroir Series.
 The Chardonnay, 35% of which was fermented in barrel, is rich and textured, with beautifully balanced acidity.
-Fruit for the Cabernet Sauvignon was sourced from Kaiken’s Vistalba vineyard in Luján de Cuyo, which has been farmed biodynamically since 2011.
+Fruit for the Cabernet Sauvignon was sourced from Kaiken’s Vistalba vineyard in Luján de Cuyo, which has been farmed sustainably since 2011.
 The 80-year-old vines give the wine complexity, structure, and concentration.
-The Malbec, from high-elevation vineyards in Vistaflores (at 1,400 metres), Gualtallary (at 1,300 metres) and Altamira (at 1,100 metres), has enticing black fruit and spicy aromas and offers good structure and soft tannins on the palate.
+The Malbec, from high-elevation vineyards in Los Chacayes (at 1,250 metres), Gualtallary (at 1,300 metres) and Altamira (at 1,100 metres), has enticing black fruit and spicy aromas and offers good structure and soft tannins on the palate.
+The 2022 vintage was exceptional, winning the ‘By the glass’ Trophy at the Sommelier Wine Awards where the judges praised its elegance and concentration of fruit.
 The Merlot, sourced from over 75-year-old vines from a single vineyard in Vistalba, has pronounced aromas of cassis and dark plum.

 Vineyards